Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How is an earache diagnosed?

 Your healthcare provider will examine your ears, head, neck, and mouth.
-He will also ask you to describe your symptoms.
-You may also receive any of the following:
+He or she will also ask you to describe your symptoms.
+You may also need the following:

 - Audiometry is a test used to check for hearing loss.
 Your healthcare provider will play sounds at different volumes to check how much you can hear.